Workplace Dynamics Counselling in

 What if this happened to me in more than one workplace?

 This is worth exploring carefully.
 Repeated difficult workplace experiences can reflect patterns in the environments you move toward, the dynamics you find yourself in, or how you respond under pressure.
-Examining those patterns — without assuming you are responsible for what others did — can be a meaningful part of the work and help reduce the likelihood of similar experiences repeating.
+Examining those patterns can be a meaningful part of the work, without assuming you are responsible for what others did.